-Strategy - FPPR s.12(3)
+Result or Strategy - FPPR s.12(3)

-- 1. For the purposes of FPPR s.12(3), as a Strategy, to address the retention of trees in a riparian management zone, each Holder will: - a.
+- 8. For the purposes of FPPR 12(3), as a Result or Strategy, to address the retention of trees in a riparian management zone, each Holder will: - a.
 Ensure that prior to harvesting, retention levels within RMZs are determined by a qualified professional through a riparian assessment that considers: - i.
 All the factors listed in Schedule 1, s.2 of the FPPR; and - ii.
 Potential site-specific safety and operational issues; - b.
-Design cutblocks and roads in a manner that is consistent with the retention levels as determined by the qualified professional as described in s.1.a; and - c.
-Plan and conduct Primary Forest Activities consistent with the assessment and design in this Strategy.
+Design cutblocks and roads in a manner that is consistent with the retention levels as determined by the qualified professional as described in section (a); and - c.
+Plan and conduct primary forest activities consistent with the assessment and design in this Result or Strategy.